 Equity securities whose fair value cannot be measured reliably and are carried at cost less impairment, are not presented in the fair value hierarchy.
-The amount of such investments is not significant.
-Accrued interest is also excluded from the fair value hierarchy.

-During the year 2013, no transfers from Level 1 to Level 2 or from Level 2 to Level 1 occurred, as there were no changes to the methodology used in determining levels of the fair value hierarchy, while the market activity of financial instruments in the Group's portfolios remained unchanged.
+During the year 2014, no transfers from Level 1 to Level 2 or from Level 2 to Level 1 occurred, as there were no changes to the methodology used in determining levels of the fair value hierarchy, while the market activity of financial instruments in the Group's portfolios remained unchanged.